parkerjbeard/golfdaddy-brain-mono/docs/make_integrations.md

 }' "YOUR_WEBHOOK_URL"
 ```

+Replace `U0XXXXXXXXX` with actual Slack user IDs when testing notifications.
+You can get these IDs from your Slack workspace's user profile information or through the Slack API.

+### Testing GitHub Forwarding (GitHub -> Make.com -> Backend)

+1.  **Ensure the Make.com scenario is active.**
+2.  **Ensure your backend API endpoint (`BACKEND_GITHUB_COMMIT_ENDPOINT`) is running and accessible.**
+3.  **Push a commit** to the specific branch of the repository monitored by the Make.com scenario.
+4.  **Check the Make.com scenario execution history** to see if it triggered and successfully called your backend API.
+5.  **Check your backend logs** to verify it received the payload correctly from Make.com.
+6.  **Check your backend database** (`commits` table) to see if the commit information was processed and stored.

-Replace `U0XXXXXXXXX` with actual Slack user IDs when testing.
+Replace `U0XXXXXXXXX` with actual Slack user IDs when testing notifications.
 You can get these IDs from your Slack workspace's user profile information or through the Slack API.